hikeventures/hikeventures.github.io/_posts/best/2014-03-03-best-rain-pants.markdown

 ### How to patch them?

 For certain waterproof fabrics there are repair kits available like the <a href="http://amzn.to/2tfXV5K" rel="nofollow">Gore-Tex Medium Repair Kit</a>.

+---

+I hope this blog post was helpful to find the best rain pants for you.